 A year ago, in the wake of the Citizens United decision, the White House floated a plan to issue an executive order which would require federal contractors to disclose their political contributions.
 This mirrored the kind of transparency they wanted out of the DISCLOSE Act.
-In the absence of that, this would serve as a pretty decent substitute, since most major corporations did some manner of business with the federal government.
+In the absence of the Act, this would serve as a pretty decent substitute, since most major corporations did some manner of business with the federal government.

-Republicans predictably called it a witch hunt, and that future contractors would be chosen based on their patronage of the political party in power.
+Republicans predictably called it a witch hunt, claiming that future contractors would be chosen based on their patronage of the political party in power.
 This neglects the extent to which this already happens, of course.
 But there were obviously ways to eliminate using that data for such a purpose, through double-blind or delayed disclosure.

 This pushback, however, appears to have been enough to stop the idea altogether.

 A year ago, the White House composed a draft executive order that would have forced potential government contractors to reveal their political spending as a condition of submitting bids.
 But roughly 12 months later, no final order has been issued, and supporters and critics alike say they’ve seen no signs such a change is forthcoming.

 “The executive order can potentially come back after the 2012 elections,” said Craig Holman, lobbyist for Public Citizen, a government watchdog group that has been urging the greater transparency.
 “But I don’t consider it still being contemplated [now].”